CSCfi/kielipankki-actions-pipeline/README.md

 `oc get pods` and remove them using `oc delete pod [pod name]`.
 Remember to delete the runner in GitHub UI too.

-After that you can deploy a new pod with
+After that you can deploy a new pod with `oc create`, e.g.
 ```
-oc create -f service/pod.yaml
+oc create -f services/python-runner-pod.yaml
 ```
 and you should now see a new runner in GitHub.